Emerald Jewelry Overview: Essential Facts and Design Details

 Do emeralds require special care?

-Emeralds benefit from gentle handling and mild cleaning methods due to their internal structure.
+They should be handled gently and cleaned using mild methods due to their internal structure.

 What is emerald oiling?

-Oiling is a common treatment used to improve clarity by filling surface-reaching fractures.
-Disclosure of this treatment is considered best practice.
+Oiling is a treatment used to improve clarity by filling surface fractures.
+Proper disclosure is important.

 Conclusion